I'm Fine With Being the Second Girlfriend: Characters

 One of Shirō's classmates and friends after he goes to a university in Kyoto.
 Her beauty has been compared to that of a model.

 Media

 Light novels

 The series is written by Jōyō Nishi and illustrated by ReTake.
-It began publication under ASCII Media Works' Dengeki Bunko imprint on September 10, 2021, with eight volumes published as of March 2025.
+It was published in nine volumes under ASCII Media Works' Dengeki Bunko imprint from September 10, 2021 to May 9, 2026.
 A promotional video featuring Rie Takahashi as Akane Hayasaka and Reina Ueda as Hikari Tachibana was released in September 2022, coinciding with the launch of the manga adaptation.